aeturrell/coding-for-economists/code-best-practice.md

     return result
 ```

-Code formatters, which we'll meet in the next chapter, will try and break up long lines for you.
+Again, automatic formatters, which we'll meet in the {ref}`code-advcd-best-practice` Chapter, will try and break up long lines for you.

+## Principles of Clean Code

+While automation can help apply style, it can't help you write *clean code*.
+Clean code is a set of rules and principles that helps to keep your code readable, maintainable, and extendable.
+Writing code is easy; writing clean code is hard!
+However, if you follow these principles, you won't go far wong.

-## Do not repeat yourself (DRY)
+### Do not repeat yourself (DRY)

 The DRY principle is 'Every piece of knowledge or logic must have a single, unambiguous representation within a system.'
 Divide your code into re-usable pieces that you can call when and where you want.
 Don't write lengthy methods, but divide logic up into clearly differentiated chunks.